Brooklyn Bedding Aurora

 Helix has designed several versions of their mattress, one to suit every type of sleeper.
 Some factors they considered when designing their mattress include weight, body type, and sleep position.
 They offer two variations of each firmness: soft, medium, and firm.
-With so many options available, the Helix is a hit with couples who may have different mattress preferences.
+With so many options available, the Helix is a hit with couples who may have different preferences or different needs.

-Side sleepers will get the pressure relief they need whether they choose the “Sunset”, “Midnight”, and “Twilight.”
+The best mattresses for side sleepers are the “Sunset”, “Midnight”, and “Twilight,” since they provide the most pressure relief.
 While back and stomach sleepers can expect superb body contouring with the “Moonlight”, “Dusk”, or “Dawn” mattresses.
 All Helix mattresses include “Soft Touch Design” which gives them added cushion and increased airflow.
 Their layered composition of memory foam and dynamic foam create the right combination of support and comfort.